 Just enter your IRD number into the Online Services Registration form, via the IRD website, and enter a few details to get going.
 You’ll then be able to use the generated login to keep track of your KiwiSaver balance.

 There are a few things to keep in mind, though, when checking your KiwiSaver balance using the My KiwiSaver platform:

 - It will only show contributions after they have been processed from your employer’s payroll report.
-This can take up to three months from when they are deducted from your salary or wages.
+This can take a few months from when they are deducted from your salary or wages.

 - If you want to know your overall balance and investment returns, you’ll have to contact your KiwiSaver provider.

 - You will be able to see when Inland Revenue transfers the money to your KiwiSaver scheme provider.